DhirajWishal/DynamikEngine-Prototype/README.md

 #
 Dynamik Engine is a community driven game engine currently at its basic stages.
 This engine is primarily designed for 3D FPS games.
-The engine is intended to have a physically based renderer and the default API is Vulkan.

 The engine is still basic and could be subjected for some major architectural changes.
 Currently following the rule "Every component is a Game Object".